-In 1957, Harvey’s father founded National Floor Products Company, Inc. (NAFCO) where Harvey was part owner.
-Over the next several decades under Harvey’s leadership, NAFCO grew to a world leader in high-end residential flooring.
-In 1994, NAFCO was sold to Domco Industries of Montreal.
+In 1957, Harvey’s father, Stanley Robbins, founded National Floor Products Company, Inc. (NAFCO), where Harvey was part owner.
+Over the next several decades under Harvey’s leadership, NAFCO grew to be a world leader in high-end residential flooring.
+In 1994, NAFCO was sold to Domco Industries in Montreal.

-Following the sale of NAFCO, Harvey turned his talents to property development and community support, focusing on the beauty and history of his hometown, Tuscumbia, Alabama.
-In the late 1990′s, Harvey formed Robbins Property development and embarked on the largest revitilization and development effort in his home town’s history.
-His first endeaver was a makeover of the town’s traditional center, Spring Park, by designing and building a 48-foot-high waterfall; a bronze statue memorializing a Chickasaw Princess; a replica train running on 4,000 feet of track; and a choreographed fountain, music, and light show modeled after the dancing water at Opryland.
-He also stocked the creek with rainbow trout to lure fishermen.
-Harvey then turned his sights to renovating the Palace Ice Cream Shop, where he and his high school sweetheart, Joyce Ann, had shared that famous chocolate milkshake “in a metal container with enough to pour into two glasses.”
-Today, the Palace Ice Cream and Sandwich Shop has sold well over 25,000 milkshakes.
+Following the sale of NAFCO, the Robbins turned their focus to property development and community support, with a vision of revitalizing the beauty and history of Tuscumbia.
+The first endeavor was a makeover of the town’s traditional center, Spring Park, by designing and building a 48-foot-high waterfall; a bronze statue memorializing a Chickasaw Princess; a replica train running on 4,000 feet of track; and a choreographed fountain, music, and light show modeled after the dancing water at Opryland.
+The creek was also stocked with rainbow trout to lure fisherman.

-Initially, his plan wasn’t a grand scheme; Harvey simply wanted to give folks a few shopping, dining, and entertainment options to bring foot traffic, which would bolster Tuscumbia’s meager sales-tax receipts enough to pay for civic improvements.
-Soon the plan grew more ambitious.
-To make Tuscumbia self-sustaining, the town’s coffers needed filling, and that wasn’t going to happen with a handfull of stores that often closed at the whim of the owners and were always locked by 5 P.M.
-Harvey often quoted, “You can’t sell from an empty wagon”, so he became the benevolent landlord for many of the new businesses, offering reasonable rent, whatever renovations owners desired, and advice…if they asked.
 Harvey’s generosity is legendary.
-He coaxed new businesses to locate in Tuscumbia and even guaranteed a $90,000 loan for one new business considered by five banks as too risky.
+He coaxed new businesses to locate in Tuscumbia and even guaranteed a $90,000 loan for one new business considered by five different banks as too risky.
 Other business owners have been afforded his generosity by being given the opportunity to design their own shops with Robbins Property Development picking up as much as 99% of the construction tab if completed within an assigned budget.

-In 1995, he opened Doublehead Resort and Lodge, a 1,000 acre development on the shores of Lake Wilson which quickly became a destination resort attracting national attention.
-Included among other accomplishments were providing the land to enable the construction of the RSA’s longest Robert Trent Jones golf course and four star hotel; renovating over 100,000 square feet of vacant downtown buildings and turning them into vibrant restaurants, offices and retail shops, as well as the development of new access roads and Tuscumbia’s first hotel.
-He has been featured on the “NBC Today Show”, in “Southern Living”, “Inc.”, “Business Alabama”, “American Way”, “MyBUSINESS”, “American Spirit”, and “Explore the Shoals” magazines because of his extraordinary accomplishments.
+In 1995, Doublehead Resort and Lodge opened - a 1,000-acre development on Wilson Lake near Wheeler Dam, which quickly became a destination resort attracting national attention.
+Included among other accomplishments were providing the land to enable the construction of the RSA’s longest Robert Trent Jones golf course, renovating over 100,000 square feet of vacant downtown buildings and turning them into vibrant restaurants, offices and retail shops, as well as the development of new access roads and Tuscumbia’s first hotel, Coldwater Inn.